Enright1/quartz/content/Ultimate American West Coast RV Trip WTB.md

 ## **Los Angeles, CA**

-Pick what you want—Hollywood, Venice Beach, Griffith Observatory, or Dodger Stadium.
+Pick what you want—Hollywood, Venice Beach, or Griffith Observatory.
 Expect traffic.
 For theme park fans, this is the place: Disneyland, Universal Studios, and Six Flags Magic Mountain.

 **Drive Time to Santa Barbara: ~2 hours**